Volunteer Support Group Facilitator Role

 - To facilitate the meeting according to the training given.

 - To debrief with the other Facilitator after closing the meeting.

-- To complete attendance statistics on a weekly basis and submit them monthly to the PeerTalk office.
+- To complete attendance statistics on a weekly basis.

 - To keep a record and receipts of expenses incurred in your role as a Support Group Facilitator and to send your completed expenses form to the PeerTalk office.